akweter/api-v8-validator/README.md

 ## Overview

-The GRA EVAT API Validator System is a comprehensive solution developed by the dedicated staff of SDW (Spring Data Works) to validate GRA EVAT API VERSION 8.2.
+The GRA EVAT API Validator System is a comprehensive solution developed by the dedicated staff of GRA E-VAT Tech Support Team to validate GRA EVAT API VERSION 8.2.
 This system is built using React.js and deployed on [netlify](https://gra-payload-validator.netlify.app) for live viewing and testing.

 ## Contributors

-The development and maintenance of this system are made possible by the collective efforts of the entire SDW staff.
+The development and maintenance of this system are made possible by the collective efforts of the entire GRA E-VAT Tech Support Team.

 ## Features